drocheam/optrace/docs/source/usage/convolve.rst

 The image should be an |RGBImage|, while the PSF is provided as list of R, G, B |RenderImage|.
 As described above, they need to be rendered with a specific spectrum and power and the images need to have the same size.
+Without the power factors the white balance will be incorrect.
 Below you can find an example.

 .. code:: python